FAQ 7b. Do I Have All The Tiles I'm Supposed To?

 So... you are the happy owner of a mah-jongg set, and you are wondering if all the tiles that are supposed to be there are there.
 The purpose of this FAQ is to help you determine if all your tiles are present.
-Other FAQs are available through the nav frame at left, to help you figure out other things about your set.
+Other FAQs are available to help you figure out other things about your set.

 To determine if you have all the tiles you're supposed to, the first thing you should do is take all the tiles out of the mah-jongg case.
 In this FAQ, our focus is just on the tiles, so leave all other pieces in the case.
 Arrange the tiles by suit and number.

 The suit of dots is numbered 1 through 9.
 There are 4 of each tile.
 36 tiles.

 The suit of bams is numbered 1 through 9.
 There are 4 of each tile.
 36 tiles.
 The One Bam usually depicts a bird.

 The suit of craks is numbered 1 through 9.
 There are 4 of each tile.
 36 tiles.